Skip to main content

 A Multi-Visit Strategy

 One visit to Myeongdong Kyoja answers the question of what the fuss is about.
 Two or three visits let you actually work through the menu.
-On a first visit, the kalguksu is the obvious anchor , the broth, the noodle texture, and the portion size are the core of the restaurant's reputation.
+On a first visit, the kalguksu is the obvious anchor, the broth, the noodle texture, the portion size are the core of the restaurant's reputation.
 Come back for the mandu, which regulars treat as an equal priority.
 A third visit is for the bibim guksu if you want to cross-reference the kitchen's range across cold and hot preparations.
 Each dish is priced low enough that ordering multiples at a single sitting is reasonable, but spreading visits across a longer Seoul trip lets you use the restaurant as a consistent, reliable option rather than a one-time destination tick.

 For visitors building a broader Seoul eating itinerary, Myeongdong Kyoja slots naturally as a daytime or early-evening reset between more demanding reservations.
-Pair it on the same day as something from the full Seoul restaurants guide , a dinner at Mingles or Jungsik sits in an entirely different tier, but the contrast is part of how Seoul eating works.
+Pair it on the same day as something from the full Seoul restaurants guide, a dinner at Mingles or Jungsik sits in an entirely different tier, but the contrast is part of how Seoul eating works.
 The city rewards moving between registers.

 Recent Recognition Trend

-The OAD ranking movement , from #98 in 2023 to #112 in 2025 , reflects a slight slip in relative position within a growing list, not a decline in quality.
+The OAD ranking movement, from #98 in 2023 to #112 in 2025, reflects a slight slip in relative position within a growing list, not a decline in quality.
 The Bib Gourmand has been consistent across all three years, which is the more meaningful signal for a single-visit decision.
 The OAD fluctuation is a reminder that the casual dining category in Asia is competitive and expanding fast; venues like alla prima and Mori in Busan represent the broader regional momentum in that list.

 Ratings & Recognition